 Let’s start with one space in the nursery you’ll be spending a lot of time: the rocking chair.

 Babies require feedings around the clock.
 Creating an organized breastfeeding station ahead of time will be SO helpful when you’re in the middle of those middle-of-the-night nursing sessions!

 To create a great nursing/feeding station, consider not just your baby’s needs, but your own!
 You’ll want comfort for both of you and all of your essentials close at hand.
 Here are the elements to focus on:

 Get a Cozy Breastfeeding Glider or Rocker

 The glider or rocking chair is definitely an essential for maximum comfort.
 An ottoman is a nice-to-have as well.
 I highly recommend a chair like this that comes with built-in side pockets.
 They’re perfect for stashing extra burping cloths, bibs, nursing pads, pacifiers, books/magazines and snacks for mom.

 A small side table like this one is perfect for a softly glowing lamp, a diaper feeding journal, a book for mom, bottle warmer and an iPod for soft sounds or music.
-The rack beneath can store magazines, a nursing pillow, bottles of water or snacks, etc.
+The shelf beneath can store magazines, a nursing pillow, bottles of water or snacks, etc.